lydell/elm-app-url/README.md

 Design principles:

 - Parsing: Avoid the complex types [Url.Parser] has, and use simple list pattern matching instead.
 Decode away all percentage escapes so you never need to think about them.
 - To string: No separate API like [Url.Builder].
-Escape the minium needed with percentage escapes.
+Escape the minimum needed with percentage escapes.
 - Follow the [WHATWG URL Standard].
 - Handle the most common use cases rather than _all_ cases.
 (Use plain [Url] for full freedom).
 - Keep it simple.
 URLs shouldn’t be that complicated. `AppUrl` lets you use the parts of Elm you already know and be done with it, instead of having to learn about parsers, tricky type annotations and the `</>` and `<?>` operators.